Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Why Students Choose IELTS:

-✅ Human Speaking Examiner: Many find speaking to a real person less stressful than talking to a computer
+✅ Human Speaking Examiner-many find speaking to a real person less stressful

-✅ Worldwide Recognition: Particularly strong in UK, Australia, New Zealand, and Canada
+✅ Worldwide Recognition-particularly strong in UK, Australia, New Zealand, Canada

-✅ Clear Band Score System: Easy to understand and communicate (e.g., “I need Band 7”)
+✅ Clear Band Score System-easy to understand (e.g., “I need Band 7”)

 When Other Tests Might Be Better:

-- TOEFL: Strong in US universities, especially for graduate programs; preferred if you’re more comfortable with American English
+- TOEFL: Strong in US universities, especially graduate programs; preferred if comfortable with American English

-- PTE: Very fast results; fully computer-based if you prefer consistency
+- PTE: Very fast results; fully computer-based for consistency preference

-- Duolingo: Budget-friendly option with growing acceptance, particularly for some US and Canadian schools
+- Duolingo: Budget-friendly with growing acceptance, particularly some US and Canadian schools

 Understanding IELTS Scoring: What Your Band Score Really Means

-IELTS uses a 9-band scoring system (from 0 to 9) with half-band increments (e.g., 6.5, 7.0, 7.5).
-Each skill (Listening, Reading, Writing, Speaking) receives a band score, and these are averaged to produce your Overall Band Score.
+IELTS uses a 9-band scoring system (0 to 9) with half-band increments (e.g., 6.5, 7.0, 7.5).
+Each skill receives a band score, averaged to produce your Overall Band Score.
+Learn more about the IELTS band score system.

 | Band | Skill Level | Description |